Windsor to Toronto: Entertainment, sports and dining adventure

 Location: 30 Yonge Street, Toronto

-Catch local comedians and rising comic stars at YukYuks Comedy Club or a comedy show at Comedy Bar or Second City (the club that launched the careers of countless comedy treasures, including Bill Murray, John Candy, Eugene Levy and Catherine O’Hara).
+Catch a comedy show with local comedians and rising comic stars like Josh Johnson at Comedy Bar, YukYuks Comedy Club or Second City (the club that launched the careers of countless comedy treasures, including Bill Murray, John Candy, Eugene Levy and Catherine O’Hara).

 Locations: